pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 ...
 ```
-Above refactored code looks pretty nice compared to the earlier test, but still there are many asserts.
+The above-refactored code looks pretty nice compared to the earlier test, but still, there are many asserts.
-> A test should have at max 5 assertion per function but as a best practice it should have single assertion per test. **<u>if assertions count > 5, it means you are doing something different and it is complex.</u>**
+> A test should have at max 5 assertions per function but as a best practice, it should have a single assertion per test. **<u>if assertions count > 5, it means you are doing something different and it is complex.</u>**
 {: .prompt-warning }

-Following single assertion per test rule, we can further decompose our test.
-Let’s take **test_something_for_client_creation** test in last step and further break it down to smaller test.
+Following a single assertion per test rule, we can further decompose our test.
+Let’s take **test_something_for_client_creation** test in the last step and further break it down into smaller tests.

 ```java
 @Test